Community Resources E-Newsletter

 Volunteer as an individual or group to coordinate gifts for individuals with developmental or intellectual disabilities who may not receive gifts this holiday season.
 Call Tommy Seay at 804-365-6578.
 For more information, go to www.hanovercounty.gov/358/Community-Services-Board.

 Ongoing Service Opportunities

-CJ’s Thumbs Up Foundation is an organization that provides assistance to families of children with chronic and life threatening illnesses.
-On the first Tuesday and Wednesday of each month, they make meals for these families.
+CJ’s Thumbs Up Foundation helps families of children with chronic and life-threatening illnesses.
+Volunteers are needed to make meals for these families on the first Tuesday and Wednesday of each month.
 For more information, visit CJ's Thumbs Up Foundation - Home (cjstuf.org) and CJ's Thumbs Up Foundation: CJ's Sandwich Making Crew (signupgenius.com).

-Hanover Christian Firewood Ministry is an organization that provides firewood to more than 35 Hanover families who rely on firewood as their primary source of heat.
-They split and deliver wood every Saturday, from 8:00 a.m.-noon or 9:00 a.m.-1:00 p.m. depending on the time of year.
-For more information, contact Carl Heckel at 804-559-8824.
+Hanover Christian Firewood Ministry provides wood to more than 35 families who rely on firewood as their primary source of heat.
+Firewood is split and delivered every Saturday, 8 a.m.-noon or 9 a.m.-1 p.m., depending on the time of year.
+For more information, call 804-559-8824.

 Databases for Finding Upcoming Service Events in Your Community

 Inquire about volunteer opportunities at your local nursing home!
 Reach out to your local food pantry and ask if they need any specific food items or volunteers.

 If you are part of a local organization and want to share your service events in an upcoming Community Resources E-Newsletter, email [email protected].